-The move to automated systems at all levels of government presents this and all archives with enormous challenges and exciting opportunities.
+Complicating this is the move to automated systems at all levels of government.
+This presents archives with enormous challenges and exciting opportunities.
 The challenges are to find the resources to store and make accessible the huge volume of electronic records created by government each day.
 If this can be done, then basic services and records that relate to the lives of every citizen, and the interaction between Maryland citizens and their government, will be available at the click of a mouse.
 To meet these challenges and take advantage of the opportunities, the primary objective of the Archives has been to create and maintain a truly viable and permanent electronic archives.